 A Solid Base for Inquiry

 The first two years of your degree consist of 16 courses, a multidisciplinary curriculum that spans the liberal arts and sciences, tackling themes from the classic to the contemporary.
-At the end, you will write your personalized Question, developed with faculty guidance in a dedicated course called Question Block.
+Toward the end of your second year, you will write your personalized Question, developed with faculty guidance in a dedicated course called Question Block.

 The Concentration Program: Years 3 and 4